SirPepe/ornament/Readme.md

 ```

 Accessors defined with `@prop()` works as a JavaScript-only API.
 Values can only
-be accessed through the accessors, invalid values are rejected with exceptions.
+be accessed through the accessor's getter, invalid values are rejected with
-`@prop()` can be used on private accessors.
+exceptions. `@prop()` can be used on private accessors.

 ### `@attr(transformer, options?)`